 |26 week||16 – 18 lbs / 7.2 – 8.1 kg|

 |Adult||23 – 28 lbs / 10 – 12.5 kg|

 You should not jump to the conclusion that your French Bulldog is obese.
-As well as the healthy weight guides above here is a standard chart of what to look for when assessing your dog’s condition.
-Using the graphic below, you can get a sense of how a dog’s condition should be viewed from different perspectives.
+As well as the healthy weight guides above, here is a standard chart of what to look for when assessing your dog’s condition.
+Using the graphic below, you can see how a dog’s condition should be viewed from different perspectives.
 It is obvious from this picture that the “Ideal” dog in this photo has a round abdomen just before the legs.
 Although the ribs are not prominent, there is not much visible fat on the sides.
 Again, some Frenchies cannot reach those parts of their bodies because of their different body types.

 Your Frenchie must look like this as closely as possible.

 Reasons That Your French Bulldog Could Be Overweight

 After determining that your dog may be overweight or obese, it’s time to look into what could be causing the problem.

 |Although it may seem obvious, what you feed your French Bulldog and the portion size of each meal drastically affect its weight.
 A study has shown that dogs eating kibble are 1.2 times more likely to be obese than those eating a new diet.
 Furthermore, a few small meals throughout the day can help maintain a healthy weight, and more than one large meal per day.
 However, as long as treats represent less than 10% of an individual’s total caloric intake, they do not necessarily increase the risk of obesity.|

 |Frenchies from 6 to 10 years of age have the highest risk of becoming fat french bulldog or obese, but this declines as they age.|